Beyond the Trees Avondale

 Feeling adventurous?
 Why not slide back all the way from way you came!
 A truly unique experience on this 90m spiral giant slide, why not give it a go.
 Ireland’s longest slide is most definitely a thrilling experience for some serious excitement!
 The slide is an optional extra experience and safety procedures/policies must be followed."beyond the trees slide"

-• There is a €2.00 extra charge per go on the slide (payable at entrance to slide only)
+• There is an extra charge per go on the slide (payable at entrance to slide only)

 • Kids under 6 years old must slide with an adult